SwarmStorm/awesome/README.md

 *   [PatrickJS/awesome-cursorrules](https://github.com/PatrickJS/awesome-cursorrules) - 📄  Configuration files that enhance Cursor AI editor experience with custom rules and behaviors

 *   [tauri-apps/tauri-docs](https://github.com/tauri-apps/tauri-docs) - The source for all Tauri project documentation.

+*   [f/prompts.chat](https://github.com/f/prompts.chat) - a.k.a.
+Awesome ChatGPT Prompts.
+Share, discover, and collect prompts from the community.
+Free and open source — self-host for your organization with complete privacy.

 ## C